 A new type of confidence will be induced because you know what you are doing and how impactful it is going to be.

 You sit there with the confidence that you know music structures closely and the rules are your friends.
 There is nothing in the piano notes that you have not learned about.

 You will start recognizing the phrases and patterns and the whole process will become incredibly blissful.

-Read about triads, arpeggios, scales and other topics.
-Reading music theory will also improve your music sense.
+Read about triads, arpeggios, scales, and other topics.
+Reading music theory will also improve your musical sense.
 You will become intuitive which will help you recognize which notes to play notes.
-The sound of every key will play on your head before it plays on the stage.
+The sound of every key will play in your head before it plays on the stage.

 2. Play Classical Pieces

 Classical music may be boring but every piece will require a great deal of hand-mind coordination.
 Once you are comfortable with simple classical pieces and shift to the much more complex ones, you will see a great improvement in your speed and grasping power.
 Your basics will not only become strong but will EXPAND.

 You can start by learning Bach (preludes and fugues) and Chopin.
 Choose pieces that challenge you.

 Piano lessons are a great way to learn.
 Getting a mentor or joining piano classes is well worth your investment.
 Mentors will teach you their styles, and techniques which will significantly boost your confidence.

 4. Slow Down